 - SR: Student Restriction.
 You may not register for any courses until certain issues are resolved.
 Choose the View Registration Status option from the bottom of the page to find out the status of your account.

 - Nothing: You are currently registered for this course.
 You will need to click on the checkbox of the class (classes) that you want to take.
 You will then go to the bottom of the page and click on the Register button.

 Some things to note:

-Some courses have both a lecture and a lab that must be taken during the same semester.
-To register for these types of course, you will need to place a check next to both classes before you click on the Register button
+- Some courses have both a lecture and a lab that must be taken during the same semester.
+To register for these types of courses, you will need to place a check next to both classes before you click on the Register button

 - If you have been given an override from your advisor or instructor to register for a course, you will not be able to register for the course utilizing the Register/Search for Classes menu in BOSS.
 Instead, you’ll need to go to the Student Services tab in BOSS, then follow the link to Registration.
 Once you are in the Registration menu, then choose the Add/Drop Classes link.
 Once you are at the Add/Drop Classes screen, you can enter the CRN of the course for which you’ve been provided an override in the “Add Classes Worksheet” area of this page in the boxes provided, then click “Accept Changes.”

 Your second option for registering for courses is Schedule Planner.

 - Once you’ve selected the Student Services option, then gotten to the Registration menu, you will choose Schedule Planner.

 - Once selected, you will be asked to select the desired term you would like to register for.
 You will be automatically redirected to the Scheduler Planner page.

 - Select your Campus and Parts of Term.